Florida Personal Injury Protection, PIP Coverage?

 Here we have “policy limits”.
 What are policy limits?
 When bodily injury expenses are in excess of a certain amount per the insurance company, the party with injuries can proceed to file a lawsuit directly against the other driver.
 The other driver would be the person at-fault for the accident in question.

 2. What does “PIP” cover?
-What is the driver responsible for?
+What are Florida drivers responsible for?

 When a driver adds Personal Injury Protection to their existing insurance policy or to a new policy they’re signing up for, they add it with the knowledge that it covers medical bills and lost wages.
 What drivers sometimes aren’t aware of, is that in certain circumstances PIP may cover transportation needs for medical appointments.
 This is necessary if the accident victim is unable to drive or does not have a car due to the accident.
 It even goes as far as covering property damage such as lawn repair if the other party is responsible for destruction of personal property.